VladSlabidker/BRCBot/README.md

 ## 4. Deployment

 The project is deployed using a VPS with Docker and Docker-Compose, integrated with deployment via `github/workflows/cd.yaml`, and nginx + certbot for TLS.
+Bought a Proxy static server in order to access the website https://check.gov.ua
 ---

 **Made by:** Vlad Slabidker